 The visualizations for Virtual Machines Insights for Azure Monitor are offered in 6 public regions currently.
 For the latest information, check the Azure Monitor for VMs documentation.
 You must deploy the Log Analytics workspace in one of the supported regions to get the additional benefits provided by the Virtual Machines Insights solution described above.

 To completely disconnect your server from the Log Analytics workspace, uninstall the MMA agent.
 This means that this server will no longer send data to the workspace, and all the solutions installed in that workspace will no longer collect and process data from that server.
 However, this does not affect the workspace itself – all the resources reporting to that workspace will continue to do so.
-To uninstall the MMA agent within WAC, go to Apps & Features, find the Microsoft Monitoring Agent, and click Uninstall.
+To uninstall the MMA agent within Windows Admin Center, connect to the server and then go to Installed apps, find the Microsoft Monitoring Agent, and then select Remove.

 If you want to turn off a specific solution within a workspace, you will need to remove the monitoring solution from the Azure portal.
 Removing a monitoring solution means that the insights created by that solution will no longer be generated for any of the servers reporting to that workspace.
 For example, if I uninstall the Azure Monitor for VMs solution, I will no longer see insights about VM or server performance from any of the machines connected to my workspace.